Museum Stories

 Edgar Degas

-Some of the painters are represented by their most typical work, others through works that stand out from their oeuvre.
+Some of the painters were represented by their most typical work, others through works that stand out from their oeuvre.
 This work of Edgar Degas is very different from the ballet dancers he is mostly associated with.
 A strong and simple composition, so full of clarity and discipline.

 Georges Seurat